 The Company has granted Long Term Incentive Plan units ("LTIP Units") under its Pride Aggregator, L.P.
 Top Talent Incentive Plan and Sales Top Talent Incentive Plan ("LTIP Participants").
 The LTIP Units are phantom awards providing for, at the Company's discretion, a cash or stock payment ("LTIP Payment") to participants on certain determination dates, if an IPO occurs and if the LTIP Participant remains employed by the Company on such date.
 An IPO transaction will result in a determination date, for which each LTIP Participant will be entitled to an LTIP Payment with respect to 20% of the LTIP Participant's LTIP Units as of the IPO date and 20% on each of four subsequent determination dates six, twelve, eighteen and 24 months following the IPO date.
-The LTIP Payment is determined based on the IPO price in a share settlement and is calculated based on the average closing price per IPO Company share for the 5-day trading period ending on the day prior to the applicable payment date in a cash settlement.
+The LTIP Payment is calculated based on the average closing price per IPO Company share for the 10-day trading period ending on the day prior to the applicable payment date.
 Units of both LTIP plans vest only upon a liquidity event and therefore no compensation expense has been recognized for the year ended June 30, 2020, Successor 2019 Period and Predecessor 2019 Period.